 5 Places to Shop Sustainable and Ethical Fashion in Los Angeles

 We don’t always make perfect decisions when it comes to shopping sustainable and ethical fashion, but we do what we can!
 In fact, we recently started reselling vintage and pre-owned clothing right here on Divvy Mag!
 Buying pre-owned obviously cuts down on the need to manufacture new garments, as well as reduces carbon emissions, waste, and saves water.
-Even buying clothing new that have been produced sustainably can go a long way towards cutting down on your personal footprint.
-Below are some of our favorite spots to shop sustainable and ethical fashion in Los Angeles.
+Even buying clothing new that has been produced sustainably can go a long way towards cutting down on your personal footprint.
+Below are favorite five places to shop sustainable and ethical fashion in Los Angeles.

 Los Angeles-based brand Ziran creates sustainable 100% hand dyed silk items…that are pure gorgeousness.
 The line features silk jackets, tops, pants, and dresses that are perfect for stylish (and feel-good) layering in the L.A. weather.